What we do

-The ICO’s development is guided by the support and industry knowledge of the charity’s trustees, currently seven strong.
+The ICO’s development is guided by the support and industry knowledge of the charity’s trustees, currently eight strong.
 Under the leadership of Dorothy Wilson as Chair, the board and management team work closely to set and monitor the strategic direction of the organisation.

 The ICO board of directors and trustees

 - Dorothy Wilson (Chair); Independent Consultant, Coach & Producer

 - Sudha Bhuchar; Actress/Playwright; Co-Founder of Tamasha Theatre Company & Artistic Director, Bhuchar Boulevard

 - Susan Lovell; Head of Career Development, BBC Leadership and Development

 - Simon Ward; Owner, Palace Cinema, Broadstairs

 We have developed strong partnerships with a variety of national and international agencies and funders to deliver our programme of activities.
 The BFI has supported the ICO since its inception and is now a major funder of programming, information and specialised events for the independent exhibition sector through a range of activities.
 We are a national strategic partner of BFI FAN, the BFI’s network of agencies tasked with supporting audience development across the UK.

 We have also grown partnerships with a huge range of organisations both in the UK and internationally including the Japan Foundation, the Korean Film Council, Esmée Fairbairn, Europa Cinemas, ScreenSkills (who support our training and professional development projects), MEDIA programme of Creative Europe and the British Council (who back our portfolio of activities supporting European film festivals) and Arts Council England (who support a range of activities developing audiences for artists’ moving image).